sin5678/inav_cn_wiki/Failsafe2.md

 **Option two**

-1. In "Modes" tab select a switch for "Failsafe"
+1. In `Modes` tab select a switch for "Failsafe"

 1. Set your switches and sticks of your radio to the following conditions: